Bharath-Ramamurthy/gen-apply/README.md

 **Why Multi-Agent?**

-Unlike single-prompt tools that try to do everything at once, HireMail AI's agents specialize:
+Unlike single-prompt tools that try to do everything at once, GenApply's agents specialize:

 - **Job Analyzer Agent** → Extracts requirements, skills, and keywords from job descriptions
 - **Resume Tailor Agent** → Customizes resume using RAG-based semantic matching